-Bill Maher under fire for using N-word during HBO broadcast
+Bill Maher, under fire for using N-word during HBO broadcast, apologizes

-Comedian Bill Maher has gone from the hosting seat to the hot seat after using a racial epithet during Friday night’s episode of of his weekly HBO program, “Real Time with Bill Maher.”
+Comedian Bill Maher went from the hosting seat to the hot seat after using a racial epithet during Friday night’s episode of of his weekly HBO program, “Real Time with Bill Maher.”
+He has since apologized, after having provoked a firestorm of controversy and a statement of disavowal from a network executive.

 Mr. Maher was conducting a live interview Friday evening with Republican Senator Ben Sasse when the late-night host used the N-word while discussing the lawmaker’s home state of Nebraska.